Alaska-ITS/angular-interview-exercise/README.md

 ## Prompt

 Our call center agents are frequently asked to look up flight information when choosing routes for our guests.
-Use the provided skeleton application to provide our agents with a form that lets them search for flights and displays the results.
+Use the provided skeleton application build a form for our agents that lets them search for flights and displays the results.

 ### Requirements